 docker-compose.yml file typically starts off with the

 version definition.
-This will tell Docker Compose which configuration version we’re using.
+This will tell Docker Compose which configuration version you’re using.

-services block, where we set up the services that are part of this environment.
-In our case, we have a single service called
+services block, where you set up the services that are part of this environment.
+In your case, you have a single service called

 web.
 This service uses the

 nginx:alpine image and sets up a port redirection with the

 ports directive.
 All requests on port